The Genealogy Gems Podcast

 In this episode, Lisa celebrates Canada’s 150th anniversary with Claire Banton from Library and Archives Canada.
 You’ll also hear how Lisa will be marking another anniversary in 2017: the 10th year of this Genealogy Gems podcast.

 More episode highlights:

-Genealogy Gems app users: For those of you who listen to this show through the Genealogy Gems app, your bonus handout is a PDF document with step-by-step instructions and helpful screenshots for Google image search on mobile devices.
+If you’re listening through the Genealogy Gems app, your bonus content for this episode is a tutorial on Feedly, an easy way to consume just the online content you want.
 The Genealogy Gems app is FREE in Google Play and is only $2.99 for Windows, iPhone and iPad users

 Keep your family history research, photos, tree software files, videos and all other computer files safely backed up with Backblaze, the official cloud-based computer backup system for Lisa Louise Cooke’s Genealogy Gems.
 Learn more at http://www.backblaze.com/Lisa.

 MAILBOX: YOUTUBE DISCOVERY FOLLOW-UP

 Remember the YouTube success story from Genealogy Gems Podcast episode 198?
 Gay as a young woman attended a dedication ceremony for the saline water treatment in Freeport, Texas?and with Lisa’s tips she found video footage on YouTube.

 Gay wrote back to send us more about that, including this page from her diary that day and this news clipping.
 Check out the news clipping to see why that plant was so important, Pres.
 John F. Kennedy gave the dedication speech.
 (See what newspapers can tell you?!)

 Click here to learn how to turn family stories and artifacts like these into videos to share with relatives.